Do you want to add FAQ schema in WordPress?

 Upon activation, the plugin will run a setup wizard.
 You can follow the on-screen instructions to set it up.
 If you need more help, then please take a look at our guide on how to properly set up All in One SEO for WordPress.

-Once you’re done with the setup, you will now have a new All in One SEO menu item in your WordPress dashboard.
+Once you are done with the setup, you will return to the WordPress dashboard.

 If you had the free version of All in One SEO installed, then all of your settings will automatically transfer to the Pro version.
 The free version will be automatically deactivated.